Living on Campus

 - Contact Us

-Alverno College recommends that all Weekday College students entering the college within one year of high school graduation, 17-20 years old, live on campus for the first two semesters.
+Alverno College requires that all Weekday College students entering the college within one year of high school graduation, who are single with no dependents, to live on campus for their first two semesters unless the student is living with parents or a legal guardian.
+All first year students are housed in Austin Hall in a double room on Meal Plan One.
+After that first year, there are many different room styles to choose from in both Austin and Clare Hall, and three different meal plan choices.
 Alverno offers suites (single with a bathroom), large singles, small singles, and doubles in Austin Hall.
 Suites and large singles are available in Clare Hall.
 Austin Hall is the heart of Alverno's Residence Life program, with many activities and initiatives available to students, including the Community Service in Leadership and Wellness living communities.
 Clare Hall is a more mature environment designed for upper-level students.

 Housing Contract Process